cvmp/cvmp.github.io/2026/submission-instructions.md

 ### Publications Policies

 As a published ACM CVMP author, you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies), including ACM's [Publications Policy on Research Involving Human Participants and Subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).

+### Microsoft CMT Support
+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.